|

 IEEE Life Fellow, IET Fellow

-DRPT International Incorporated, Australia
+Chairman, DRPT International Incorporated, Perth, Australia

-Professor Loi Lei Lai received his B.Sc.
-(First Class Hons.) and Ph.D. from the University of Aston, Birmingham, UK in 1980 and 1984 respectively.
+Bio:Professor Loi Lei Lai received his B.Sc.
+(First Class Hons.) and Ph.D. from the University of Aston, Birmingham, UK, in 1980 and 1984 respectively.
 His D.Sc. is from City, University of London, London, UK, in 2005.
 All degrees are in electrical and electronic engineering.
 Professor Lai is currently Chairman of DRPT International Incorporated, Australia.
-He was a Pao Yue Kong Chair Professor with Zhejiang University, Hangzhou, China; Professor & Chair of Electrical Engineering with City, University of London, UK and a University Distinguished Professor with Guangdong University of Technology, Guangzhou, China.
-Professor Lai received an IEEE Third Millennium Medal, the IEEE Power and Energy Society (IEEE/PES) United Kingdom and Republic of Ireland (UKRI) Power Chapter Outstanding Engineer Award in 2000, a special award from City, University of London in 2005 and is its honorary graduate, the IEEE/PES Energy Development and Power Generation Committee Prize Paper in 2006 and 2009, the IEEE Systems, Man, and Cybernetics Society (IEEE/SMCS) Outstanding Contribution Award in 2013 and 2014, the Most Active Technical Committee Award in 2016, and his research team has received a Best Paper Award in the IEEE International Smart Cities Conference in October 2020.
-Professor Lai is an Associate Editor of the IEEE Transactions on Systems, Man, and Cybernetics: Systems, Editor-in-Chief of the IEEE Smart Cities Newsletter; a member of the IEEE Smart Cities Board of Governor; Member-at-large, IEEE Technical Activities Board (TAB) Committee on Standards & Chair of the Seed Funding ad hoc Committee, the Chair of IEEE/SMCS Standards Committee, an IEEE/SMCS distinguished lecturer, a member of the IEEE/SMCS Fellow Evaluation Committee and a member of the IEEE PES Lifetime Achievement Award Evaluation Committee.
-He was a member of the IEEE Smart Grid Steering Committee; the Director of Research and Development Center, State Grid Energy Research Institute, China; a Vice President for Membership and Student Activities of IEEE/SMCS; and a Fellow Committee Evaluator and Distinguished Lecturer for the IEEE Industrial Electronics Society.
+He was a Pao Yue Kong Chair Professor with Zhejiang University, Hangzhou, China; Professor & Chair of Electrical Engineering with City, University of London, London, UK and University Distinguished Professor with Guangdong University of Technology, Guangzhou, China.
+Professor Lai received an IEEE Third Millennium Medal, the IEEE Power and Energy Society (IEEE/PES) UKRI Power Chapter Outstanding Engineer Award in 2000, a special award from City, University of London in 2005 and is its honorary graduate, the IEEE/PES Energy Development and Power Generation Committee Prize Paper in 2006 and 2009 (Papers published in IEEE Transactions on Energy Conversion), the IEEE Systems, Man, and Cybernetics Society (IEEE/SMCS) Outstanding Contribution Award in 2013 and 2014, the Most Active Technical Committee Award in 2015 and 2024, and his research team received a Best Paper Award in the IEEE International Smart Cities Conference in October 2020.
+Professor Lai is an Associate Editor of the IEEE Transactions on Systems, Man, and Cybernetics: Systems, Editor-in-Chief of the IEEE Smart Cities Newsletter; a member of the IEEE Smart Cities Board of Governor; Member-at-large, IEEE Technical Activities Board (TAB) Committee on Standards & Chair of the Seed Funding ad hoc, Chair of IEEE/SMCS Standards Committee, IEEE/SMCS Fellow Committee Evaluator, IEEE/SMCS Distinguished Lecturer and IEEE/PES Lifetime Achievement Award Committee Assessor.
+He was a member of the IEEE Smart Grid Steering Committee; the Director of Research and Development Center, State Grid Energy Research Institute, Beijing, China; a Vice President for Membership and Student Activities of IEEE/SMCS; and a Fellow Committee Evaluator and Distinguished Lecturer for the IEEE Industrial Electronics Society.
 His current research and development interests are in smart cities, smart grid, clean energy and computational intelligence.
 He is an IEEE Life Fellow and IET Fellow.

 Prof. Hideyuki TAKAGI